memmaker/vigilo-confido/readme.txt

  - Laser weapons need recharging
  - Blaster Launcher not that readily available (Not yet implemented)
  - Limited Explosives (Not yet implemented)
- - No HWPs (But the Gremlin drone instead)
+ - No Tanks (But the Gremlin drone instead)
+ - Ground deployment
  - Bring home alien weapons and research them for progress (T1->T2->T3 Weapons)
  - Ground deployment added with a small research tree for squad size
  - "Killing Aliens destroys their Weapons" option is fixed
+ - Additional status effects & Visualisations

 Required: Presumably OXCE 6.4

 == CREDITS ==